 ORM (Online Reputation Management) is the practice of shaping public perception of an organization by publishing information online in all the right places.

-This 4-day training provides a deep dive into Online Reputation Management and Social Media Marketing and Networking for Reputation Managers, and PR, Communications and Marketing Practitioners.
+This training provides a deep dive into Online Reputation Management and Social Media Marketing and Networking for Reputation Managers, and PR, Communications and Marketing Practitioners.

 The field of Social Media is an experiential marketing landscape with rapid changes, all of which has tremendous importance for effective Reputation Management in any organization.
 Internationally there is also a convergence between the fields of Marketing and Communication into an integrated discipline.

 Reputation Managers and PR, Communications and Marketing Practitioners need to understand this convergence and how it influences their roles and responsibilities.
 Social Media provides the edge.

 Techniques such as content generation and storytelling have become key tools in Social Media campaigns.

 The training provides a deep dive into Social Media, Social Media Marketing and Networking and its impact on the role of the Reputation, PR, Communications and Marketing practitioner in guiding, shaping and protecting the company’s reputation and optimizing marketing efforts.

 Delegates will get a thorough understanding of the basics of how to increase their company’s social media reach, attracting clients and increasing sales.